 Purito Centella Unscented Recovery Cream Claims

 Purito Centella Unscented Recovery Cream is the unscented, essential oil-free version of the original CICA cream with green packaging.
-The star ingredient of this cream is Centella Asiatica Extract, which helps to soothe and relieve irritated skin keeping skin radiant and healthy.
+The star ingredient of this cream is Centella Asiatica Extract, which helps soothe and relieve irritated skin, keeping skin radiant and healthy.
 It also has skin barrier-repairing ingredients such as Asiaticoside, Asiatic Acid, Madecassic Acid, and Ceramide.

 The product claims it is suitable for combination skin.
 I would recommend this for dry, normal, or combination skin types.
-Oily skin may use in the dry winter season only.
+Oily skin may use it in the dry winter season only.

 Not sure what your skin type is?
 Please read our guide on Skin types & skin conditions.